karanja-simon/blog/nodejs-cpu-bound-tasks.md

 });
 }
 ```
+That's all.
 Runnig this, the server creates as many process as are CPU cores.
 Now, making a `GET` request for a 45'th term of the Fibonacci i.e `n = 45` on the `/fib` endpoint:

 ```bash
 http://localhost:4002/fib/45
 ```
 And opening another tab on Postman and making another `GET` request on the `/hello` endpoint, we now immediately get a `Hello!` response as the first request keeps calculating.
-This means our requests are being handled by a different *process*.
+This means our requests are being handled by different *processes*.

 As noted above, this approach is not cheap, since processes are not kind to OS resources pool.
-A better approach is the Worker Threads from the `worker_threads` module, which allows execution in parallel, and are light-weight.
+Nodejs team has since introduces a better approach called the Worker Threads from the `worker_threads` module, which allows execution in parallel, and are light-weight.
+We will look at this on the next article.

-*Happy coding*
+*Cheers.
+Happy coding*